moabu/cluster-mgr/README.md

 Install prerequisites packages first.
 On debian or ubuntu, install them using `apt-get`:

-1) Establish an ssh connection from your administrators computer to the Gluu servers for Cluster-mgr, if you don't already have one set up
+1) Establish an ssh connection from your administrators computer to the Gluu servers for Cluster-mgr:

-`- ssh-copy-id root@server1 && ssh-copy-id root@server2 ...`
+`ssh-keygen -t rsa`

+- This will provide you with a prompt to create a key-pair.
+Make sure that you **do not input a password here**, so cluster-mgr can open connections to the servers.

+- Now copy that key (default `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file.
+I prefer to open the `id_rsa.pub` file with `vi` then just copy the hash text into the bottom of `authorized_keys`

 2) Install necessary modules